us/english-please/issue_body.md

 **About your README**

-I congratulate you for getting so much star by sharing this code with humanity.
+I congratulate you for getting so much star by sharing this repository with humanity.

 I'm always disappointing when I couldn't understand a trending repository and I think I am not alone about that.
 When we see this article, our minds are blurring like that Gollum.